adobe-apiplatform/user-sync.py/docs/en/user-manual/advanced_configuration.md

 ## Working With Nested Directory Groups in Active Directory

+Note: The approach originally defined in this section did not quite work.
+It will have to wait for future bug fix release.

 If your directory groups are structured in a nested manner so that users are not in one simple named directory group, you will need to run more complex LDAP queries to enumerate the list of users.
 For example you might have a group